 Voluntary participation in experiments is a fairly easy way to earn some money every now and then.
 There are always some RUG students studying at the Faculty of Behavioral and Social Sciences and the Faculty of Economics and Business who look for volunteers to participate in their experiments as part of their study projects.
 You can create an account on the SONA systems for free and sign up for these experiments through its portal to see current experiments and their available time slots.
 Just click on SONA psychology and SONA FEB to get directed to these portals.
 Besides, keep an eye out for available time slots as well as for similar experiments on the Facebook group “Paid Research Participants Groningen.”

 Where else to look for work?

 Apart from being an online market, Marktplaats.nl is also a popular platform for job advertisements.
 Job openings come under the rubric of ‘vacatures,’ and there you can find great many opportunities including part-time and freelance jobs.
 This website is also a good platform to post your own job advertisements.

 If you’re an avid Facebook user, it is recommended that you regularly check the job openings posted on the Facebook group “Groningen Student - Job Offers and Job Seekers.”
 Besides individuals who post their job ads, some employment agencies also share their vacancies there.

 Last but not least, freelance work can be rewarding if you are confident enough about offering your skills.
 Translation, language lessons, baby-sitting, dog-walking and cleaning jobs are just a few examples of the services that many offer via Marktplaats and similar platforms.
-You can always post your job advertisements on public bulletin boards in the University of Groningen, Hanze university as well as in big supermarkets such as Albert Heijn and Jumbo.
+You can always post your job advertisement on public bulletin boards in the University of Groningen, Hanze University as well as in big supermarkets such as Albert Heijn and Jumbo.